-J Street is proud to stand with pro-peace Israeli organizations who do amazing work to create a better future for Jewish Israelis, Arab Israelis and Palestinians.
-As part of a series of profiles focused on our progressive Israeli partners we spoke with senior staff at Gisha, an Israeli legal advocacy group fighting for a future for themselves and their Palestinian neighbors in Gaza.
+J Street is proud to stand with progressive, pro-peace Israeli organizations who do amazing work to create a better future for Israelis and Palestinians.
+As part of a series of profiles focused on our progressive partners, we spoke with senior staff at Gisha, an Israeli legal advocacy group fighting for a more just and free future.

 Since 2005, Gisha — a name which means “access” in Hebrew — has represented both individuals and organizations in legal proceedings and has advocated for freedom of movement for Palestinians in the Occupied Territories.
 “You don’t realize how much movement and access is taken for granted until you see what happens when it’s taken away,” says Tania Hary, Gisha’s executive director.

 Although the Israeli government unilaterally withdrew settlers and security forces from Gaza in 2005, the territory is still considered occupied under international law.
 The Israeli government imposes a blockade on Gaza’s air and maritime space and six of Gaza’s seven land crossings.
 The Israeli government also controls access to water, electricity, telecommunications and other utilities — they are also often the sole decision-maker when it comes to a Gaza resident’s access to Israel, the West Bank or the outside world.